 The future lies behind a red brick facade that is so typical of Northern Germany.
 What looks like a traditional industrial building now houses a laboratory of the future.
 Rubber has been processed in Hamburg-Harburg since 1856 – until today.
 Directly above the production halls are bright, open workspaces of our newly established Innovation Center.
 From here, we coordinate all innovation and digitalization activities of our worldwide industrial businesses.

 As a business and science location, we are closely networked in Hamburg – especially with the knowledge and technology transfer company Tutech, the Hamburg University of Technology and other universities in Germany.
 Students can test the potential and feasibility of concept ideas together with our experts in the Makers Garage.
 Young engineers and software developers apply their theoretical knowledge in practice and work together in international teams – a springboard for a career in the industry.

 Smart Solutions for the Mobility of the Future

-“Through continuous investment and a future-oriented approach, we have developed the plant site from a rubber processor to a location where solutions for future mobility on and off the road are designed and produced,” explains Dr. Peter Scholtissek, who heads our Harburg site.
+“Through continuous investment and a future-oriented approach, we have developed the plant site from a rubber processor to a location where solutions for future mobility on and off the road are designed and produced,” explains Dr. Georg Ullmann, who heads our Harburg site.
 Such solutions can be applications for the Internet of Things or cloud-based app developments.
 They add a digital component to conventional rubber and plastic based products and thus open up opportunities for completely new business models.